Why Investors Care About the Fed's Balance Sheet

 Here’s why investors worry about the Fed’s balance sheet: If it unwinds too quickly and overly constrains the money supply, higher borrowing costs could grind the economy into a recession.
 However, if there’s too much money sloshing around it could lead to higher inflation.
 As with all things, the Fed is looking to strike a balance to keep inflation low and employment levels high.

-For now, given what we’ve heard from Powell, the Fed will let the economy shape its views regarding the balance sheet and interest rates, rather than stick to a predetermined schedule or plan.
-Given the S&P 500 posted its best January since 1987, investors seem to be OK with the Fed’s position to start the year.
+For now, given what we’ve heard from Powell, the Fed will let the economy shape its views regarding interest rates, and has articulated a clear plan for its balance sheet – so long as the economy behaves as expected.
+Given the performance of markets thus far in 2019, investors seem to be OK with the Fed’s plan.